ava-labs/avalanche-network-runner/README.md

   // May have length 0
   // (i.e. network may have no nodes on creation.)
   NodeConfigs []node.Config `json:"nodeConfigs"`
-  // Log level for the whole network
-  LogLevel string `json:"logLevel"`
-  // Name for the network
-  Name string `json:"name"`
   // Flags that will be passed to each node in this network.
   // It can be empty.
   // Config flags may also be passed in a node's config struct